 Society of Western Canadian Artists (SWCA)

-The purpose of the Society of Western Canadian Artists is:
+Our bylaws state that the purpose of the Society of Western Canadian Artists is:

 - To unite artists, critics and persons interested in art, and allied and related subjects, for fellowship and mutual support in promoting common aims.

 - To promote an improvement in the recognition and professional standing of practicing artists in the community.

 - To provide educational activities, programs and instructionfor the members; provide a meeting place for discussions andthe opportunity for social activities.